 Chocolate Hazelnut Chewies are similar to meringues, but a lot quicker to make since you don’t have to dry them out for a long period in the oven.
-These chocolaty, nut and egg white cookies can be made with your favorite nut.
+And while this version calls for hazelnuts, these chocolaty, nut and egg white cookies can be made with almost any nut.

-My earlier version uses pecans and the ingredients are basically mixed in the bowl then beaten resulting in a somewhat thinner, softer, cookie.
+My earlier version (Pecan Chewies) uses pecans and the ingredients are basically mixed in the bowl then beaten resulting in a somewhat thinner, softer, cookie.
 In this version, the egg whites are beaten until soft peaks start to form and then dry ingredients are added.
-The egg whites still collapse as you add the dry ingredients and nuts, but they puff up again in the oven.
-These are not as light and billowy as meringues and the centers are definitely chewy, whereas with meringues you can make the centers chewy or dry them out.
-If this is your first time making them, I recommend starting with a half batch just to make sure your oven temp is in line with mine and that the directions work for you.
+The egg whites collapse a bit as you add the dry ingredients, but they puff up again in the oven.

 Chocolate Hazelnut Chewies